Spiewart/gouthelper/gouthelper/markdown/about.md

 ## <span id="development">How was Gouthelper developed?</span>

 Gouthelper is a hobby project developed by Dr. David Ewart, a rheumatologist in Minneapolis, Minnesota.
 The project started during COVID-19 in 2019 as a way to learn Python and web development and to try to improve gout and the lives of patients with gout along the way.
+The project is open source and is available on [GitHub](https://github.com/Spiewart/gouthelper).
+The project is written predominantly in Python and uses the [Django](https://www.djangoproject.com/) web framework.
+Please check the readme on GitHub for more information on the project, including how to contribute.

 ## <span id="why-gouthelper">Why Gouthelper?</span>